cesar-ilharco/acl-2020/_pages/calls/papers.md

 </tbody>
 </table>
 <h6>Note: All deadlines are 11:59PM UTC-12:00 ("anywhere on Earth").</h6>

+<p align="justify">Mandatory abstract submission: The paper title, author names, contact details, and a brief abstract must be submitted electronically through the ACL-IJCNLP 2021 paper submission site by the abstract submission deadline.
+It will be possible to make minor edits to the title and abstract until the full paper submission deadline but you cannot change authors and subject areas.
+Submissions with “placeholder” abstracts will be removed without consideration.
+Notice that if you miss the abstract submission deadline, then you cannot submit the full paper.</p>

 ## SUBMISSIONS
 ACL-IJCNLP 2021 has the goal of a broad technical program.
 Relevant topics for the conference include, but are not limited to, the following areas (in alphabetical order):<br/><br/>